-Common sites for erythrasma are armpits, groin and between the toes.
-Intergluteal fold, submammary, and periumbilical skin may also be affected.
-Widespread infections are associated with diabetes mellitus.
+The common sites for erythrasma are armpits, groin and between the toes.
+The intergluteal fold, submammary, and periumbilical skin may also be affected.
+Widespread infections are most often associated with diabetes mellitus.

-Erythrasma is classified into 3 types according to location.
+Erythrasma is classified into three types according to location.

 Serious complications are very rare.
 Corynebacteria have been reported to causes abscess, cellulitis, cutaneous granuloma, endocarditis, pyelonephritis, endophthalmitis, arteriovenous fistula infection and meningitis.

 Erythrasma has a typical clinical appearance.
 Diagnosis may be supported by the following investigations.

 Photodynamic therapy using red light (broadband, peaking at 635 nm) has also been used to treat patients with erythrasma.